byemaxx/MetaX/Docs/MetaX_Cookbook.md

 <img src="./MetaX_Cookbook.assets/taxa_func_link_page2.png">

-- Check all taxa in one function (or Check all functions in a taxon)
+- Check all taxa in one function (or all functions in one taxon).

   - select **a function**, and click the button **<u>Show Linked Taxa Only</u>**
     - **Linked Number**: The number shows how many taxa are linked in this function